Gophers' control-the-clock strategy foiled by their abysmal defense

 Until the fourth quarter, the Gophers offense was executing quite well, with Ibrahim leading the way.
 Fleck said he would like to get more carries to Treyson Potts (three rushes, 45 yards) and fellow redshirt freshman Cam Wiley, but it’s tough to take the ball out of Ibrahim’s hands.

 “Trey and Cam have earned the right to be able to have more reps,” he said.
-“But every rep they have, No. 24 is not on the field, and I think he’s one of the best backs in the country.
-Now, the 40-some carries — I would have loved to win that game with 40-some carries, and it might have looked like it’s worth it.’’
+“But every rep they have, No. 24 is not on the field, and I think he’s one of the best backs in the country.”